-- Supervisors will schedule a time to meet with the employee to discuss the evaluation and provide feedback.
+- Supervisors will evaluate each full-time and part-time employee based on the employee's job description for the evaluation period covered. - o Faculty evaluations are due on or before May 15 - o Staff evaluations are due on or before August 31 - Student evaluations, which access the course and overall course delivery for both traditional and online courses, are done each semester and results are included with in formal evaluation of all faculty members. - Supervisors will schedule a time to meet with the employee to discuss the evaluation and provide feedback.
 The employee's job description should also be reviewed and revised (if necessary) during this process. - o If an employee is identified (via the performance tool) as needing additional support, he or she can be placed on an Improvement Plan which fosters more specific and targeted support for improvement.
-Typically, Improvement Plans run in increments up to a year, unless it is determined that more time is needed to provide the faculty and staff member with additional support (See Perform Guide).
+Typically, Improvement Plans run in increments up to a year, unless it is determined that more time is needed to provide the faculty and staff member with additional support. - Supervisors will submit the original evaluation along with a signed copy of the employee's job description and Improvement Plan, if required, to the Human Resources Office. - The Human Resources Staff will track evaluations to ensure that each employee is evaluated. - The Human Resources Office will notify the appropriate Vice President and the President of any outstanding evaluations after the deadline.